SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 <br></br>

-# Build instructions - general
+# Build and run instructions for Perlmutter

-After downloading the code, you may first need to make modifications to your environment to access the correct compilers.
-See below for more information.
+After logging in to Perlmutter, first set up your environment by typing this command:

-Once your environment is set up, then cd into the main source directly, then:
+    module load cpu

-> mkdir build
+Then, build the code.
+First, cd into the main source directory (vmmul-omp-harness-instructional) and then enter the following commands:

-> cd build
+    mkdir build
-> cmake ../
+    cd build

-When building on Perlmutter, you may do compilations and brief runs on a login node.
-First, set up your environment to use Perlmutter CPU nodes:
+    cmake ../

-> module load cpu
+After building the codes, it is ok to do very brief runs on login nodes for debug purposes.
 Here, "brief" means < 10 second runs.

 When you are ready to do builds/runs on a Perlmutter CPU node, use the salloc command to hop onto a CPU node:

-> salloc --nodes=1 --qos=interactive --time=00:15:00 --constraint=cpu --account=m3930
+    salloc --nodes=1 --qos=interactive --time=00:15:00 --constraint=cpu --account=m3930

 <br></br>